What Are Coping Mechanisms?

 Exercise

 Another fantastic way to get rid of jitters that may come from anxiety is exercise.
-Exercise can keep your mind off of what is making you feel anxious because you are focusing on something else.
+It can keep your mind off of what is making you feel anxious because you are focusing on something else.

 If you are not naturally athletic, you can try low-impact exercises.
 Simply jogging for 15-20 minutes or walking for half an hour regularly can help you release your anxiety and help you focus on your body instead of your mind.